![]() |

 1.

-these temperature changes for you automatically.
-3. Save water Of course, you don't need products to save water — behavioral changes also add up quickly: using a broom instead of the garden hose to clean your driveway can save 80 gallons of water and turning the water off when you brush your teeth will save 4.5 gallons each time.
+Green up your appliances 2.
+Watch the temp 3.
+Save water Of course, you don't need products to save water — behavioral changes also add up quickly: using a broom instead of the garden hose to clean your driveway can save 80 gallons of water and turning the water off when you brush your teeth will save 4.5 gallons each time.
 5. Home electronics When you consider that home electronic products

 use energy all the time even when they are off, it is no wonder that